ClusterLabs/hawk/doc/features.md

     - [Access Control Lists](#access-control-lists)
     - [Simulator](#simulator)

+### A Note on SSL Certificates

+The Hawk init script will automatically generate a self-signed SSL certificate, in `/etc/hawk/hawk.pem`.
+If you want to use your own certificate, replace `hawk.key` and `hawk.pem` with your certificate.
+For browsers to accept this certificate, the node running Hawk will need to be accessed via the domain name specified in the certificate.

 ### Resource Management

 From the status view of Hawk, you can control the state of individual